Foreigners sit down at Thai funeral thinking it's a street food place. Family of deceased responds

 Mr Charantorn, who filmed the scene, can be heard joking in the background: “Hey, let’s ask them.
 Are they thinking that this is a buffet?”

-He then laughed and allowed his family members to continue serving food to the unsuspecting tourists.
+He then laughs and allows his family members to continue serving food to the unsuspecting tourists.

-Families of the deceased serving food and drinks to mourners and those attending a funeral is a customary practice in Thailand, Thai news outlet Khaosod English reported.
+Families of the deceased serving food and drinks to mourners and those attending a funeral is a customary practice in Thailand.

-It is meant to be a gesture of appreciation to guests, and a way of making merit on behalf of the deceased.
+It is meant to be a gesture of appreciation to guests, and a way of making merit on behalf of the deceased, Thai news site Thaiger reported.

-A similar misunderstanding happened the next day, Thairath Online reported, when three siblings from the Netherlands entered the same funeral venue and asked to order drinks and frozen cocktails.
+A similar misunderstanding happened the next day, when three siblings from the Netherlands entered the same funeral venue and asked to order drinks and frozen cocktails, Thairath Online reported.
 They had mistaken it for an eating place since there were people seated at tables there.

 They were stunned when told it was a funeral venue, but the hosts once again welcomed them and gave them five plates and bowls of food, including curry.